Finding Rule-Interpretable Non-Negative Data Representation: Experiments

 \section{Experiments}

-We evaluated the proposed approaches using thirteen different datasets.
-In the main paper, we report results for eight datasets, described in Table~\ref{tab:datasets}; the remaining data sets are covered in the supplementary material.
+The proposed approaches are evaluated on fifteen different datasets.
+The main paper contains results for eight datasets, described in Table~\ref{tab:datasets}.
+Problem choice is elaborated in Section D.1 and a full set of results in Section F of the Appendix.
+All references to alphabetical section numbers will refer to the appendix.

 The goal of our experiments is to assess the trade-off between representation accuracy, descriptive accuracy, correspondence and sparsity achieved by the proposed approaches.
-We will also present some example results (Section~\ref{sec:exp:example}) to show how our model improves the interpretability of the results.
+We also present examples (Section~\ref{sec:exp:example}) to show how our model improves the interpretability of the results.

-\subsection{Experimental setup.}
+\subsection{Experimental setup}

 Four types of rules were used in the experiments: classification rules, descriptive rules (as in rule-based conceptual clustering), subgroups and redescriptions (BO, PH and WC datasets contain two views, thus these are used only with redescriptions).
-Details explaining how the rules were obtained and data preprocessed can be found in the supplementary material.
+Details on rule creation and data preprocessing can be found in Section C.

 Initial $\mF$ and $\mG$ are random matrices with values in the $[0,1]$ interval, sampled from the uniform distribution.
-All occurrences of $0$ in these matrices were replaced with $0.1$. $10$ different randomizations were used for each experiment.
+All occurrences of $0$ in these matrices were replaced with $0.1$.
+Ten different randomizations were used for each experiment.
 Obtained rules, after filtering, were used to create the rule-representing matrix $\mP$.

-Supervised rules were grouped by the target class and then each group was clustered using the K-means algorithm, with a maximum of $100$ iterations, into a predefined, potentially mutually different number of groups.
-Entities described by rules from each resulting cluster constitute the entity cluster associated with the corresponding NMF latent factor.

-Descriptive rules, subgroups and redescriptions were grouped using the K-means algorithm into a predefined number of groups.
-Entities described by rules contained in these groups constitute the entity cluster associated with the corresponding NMF latent factor.
+Supervised rules were grouped by the target class and then each group was clustered using the $k$-means algorithm, with a maximum of $100$ iterations, into a predefined, potentially mutually different number of groups.
+Descriptive rules, subgroups and redescriptions were grouped using the $k$-means algorithm into a predefined number of groups.
+Choice of the parameter $k$ is explained in Section~D.2.
+Entities described by rules contained in the obtained groups constitute the entity cluster associated with the corresponding NMF latent factor.